-Emergency contraceptive pills can be obtained from the pharmacy without a doctor’s prescription for women over the age of 16, who meet certain criteria.
+Emergency contraceptive pills can be obtained from the pharmacy without a doctor’s prescription for women who meet certain criteria.
 It is important to act quickly if you think you need emergency contraceptive.
 You can take the morning after pill up to 120 hours (five days) after sex, to avoid pregnancy.

 A private consultation with our pharmacist is required to make sure this medication is safe for you to take.
 The morning after pill is suitable for most women to take but in some cases the pharmacist may deem it necessary for you to visit your GP or Family Planning Clinic.
 There can be a number of different reasons this could happen for example: